RMI/aluminum-guidance/README.md

 For the full techical specification of RMI's Aluminum Data Model Extension, see [here.](https://github.com/RMI/aluminum-guidance/blob/main/specs/aluminum_technical_specification.md)

 #### Sample and Schema Files
-A sample file of the data model extension can be found [here.](https://github.com/RMI/aluminum-guidance/blob/main/samples/aluminum_sample.json) Note: this sample file includes the required fields for the Pathfinder Data Model file as well as RMI's Aluminum Extension.
+A sample file of the data model extension can be found [here.](https://github.com/RMI/aluminum-guidance/blob/main/samples/aluminum_sample.json) Note: this sample file includes the required fields for the Pathfinder Data Model file as well as RMI's Aluminum Data Model.

 A json schema file for the data model extension can be found [here.](https://github.com/RMI/aluminum-guidance/blob/main/specs/aluminum_schema.json)